 “I think it just reaffirms what we have been feeling in the industry, that the workforce is changing and we need to adapt as industry leaders.
-Employers are driving it but employees are embracing it,” said Faith Tull, senior vice president of human resources at Randstad, a major technology recruitment firm.
+Employers are driving it but employees are embracing it,” said Faith Tull, Senior Vice President of Human Resources at Randstad.

 As the approach to work continues to change, the nature of work itself will evolve as well.
-We don’t believe work flexibility should be mandatory, but it must be a discussion employers are willing to have.
+We don't believe work flexibility should be mandatory for every company, but it must be a discussion employers are willing to have.
 New parents or people dealing with family issues appreciate the flexibility to work remotely for parts of their week.
 And a position that offers such flexibility will play heavily into retaining them.

-When you think about perks in workplaces, what comes to mind?
-For many of us, thoughts of free food and coffee are often a part of office perks we have come to expect.
+When you think about workplace perks, what comes to mind?
+For many of us, thoughts of free food and coffee are often a part of the office perks we have come to expect.
 Group health benefits have become the standard rather than a notable differentiator when choosing whether or not to stay with an employer.
 Where the difference comes into play is what is actually being offered.

 We spend almost 60% of our waking hours at work, meaning our workplaces have a huge impact on shaping employee lifestyle, eating habits, and overall health.
 Are you making sure your employees are as healthy and supported in their efforts as they could be?